Gornichev/Gornichev/README.md

 Ukraine, Kiev.

-I was born and raised in Kyiv.
+I was born and raised in Kyiv.⚡
 Studied at the National Aviation University and have a master's degree.

 I'll tell you a few words about the technology of my coding: